|Departure Date: from 01-04-2014 to 31-10-2015||Status: Open for booking||Price: 270 €||Duration: 8 days|

 Day 1.
 Sofia

-Arrival at Sofia airport and delivery of a car at the airport.
-Drive to Sofia Guesthouse.
-Walking tour of Sofia: The city has been founded 7 000 years ago.
-Main attractions are the Alexander Nevski Cathedral and the Crypt, National Theatre, St. Sofia church, Sofia’s oldest building the 4-rd century St. George Rotonda.
-Overnight in Sofia.
+Arrival at Sofia airport and transfer to your hotel for overnight.
+If time permits there will be a sightseeing tour of the city including the Alexander Nevski Cathedral and the Crypt, National Theatre, St. Sofia church, Sofia’s oldest building the 4-rd century St. George Rotonda.
+Overnight hotel in Sofia.

 Day 2.
 Sofia – Rila Monastery – Melnik